 The main objectives of this amendment are to make an Indian system of cultivation of wildly available medicinal plants for producing medicines, speed up the procedures of tracking different research, patent applications, and transfer of the research results and support the foreign investments in the sector.
 Also, this amendment specially integrates the objectives of the Nagoya Protocol.
 The important reason for this amendment is to simplify for domestic companies.
-Users of codified TK, cultivated medicinal plants/products and Ayurveda, Unani, Siddha, Homeopathy (AYUSH) practitioners are excluded from the purview of sharing objectives of the current 2002 Act.
+Users of codified TK, cultivated medicinal plants/products and Ayurveda, Unani, Siddha, Homeopathy (AYUSH) practitioners are excluded from the purview of sharing of benefits with the local communities.
+This amendment also removes bio-survey and research activities from the benefit sharing objectives of the current 2002 Act.
 The access and benefit sharing objective will be based on the terms agreed between the local management committee represented by the NBA and the user.
 A vague and broad interpretation of the amendment may exempt all locally available TK from the requirements of benefit sharing.
-The direct role of local communities in determining benefit sharing is removed from the provision.18 Moreover, strict measures for preventing the misappropriations of genetic resources in the digital context is not well explored in this amendment.
+The direct role of local communities in determining benefit sharing is removed from the provision.
+Moreover, strict measures for preventing the misappropriations of genetic resources in the digital context is not well explored in this amendment.
 This amendment seems to be more ambiguous than the previous.
 The interests of various commercial entities and multinational companies are clearly dominated in this amendment.
 Moreover, the voice of traditional and local communities is absent here.